shruts046/bus_simulator/README.md

 **How to Set Up**

 Clone the repository to your local machine.
 Ensure you have Java installed on your system.
-This application requires Java [specify version].
-Open the project using a Java-compatible IDE (e.g., Eclipse, IntelliJ IDEA).
+Open the project using a Java-compatible IDE.

 **How to Run**

-Navigate to the main class (potentially BusVisualizer.java) and run the application through the IDE.
+Navigate to the main class and run the application through the IDE.
 Interact with the graphical interface to simulate and visualize the bus network.